Postman

 Postcard_finds_curio

-The rhombus shape card illustrated below is among the most unusual designs I have seen so far
+The rhombus shape card illustrated below is among the most unusual designs I have seen so far.

 Gott_nytt_ar